txt/se22/docs/proj1.md

 ## On the merits of a "boast video"

 Yes, when "selling" your project it is tempting to prepare a short glossy video.
-- But consider, many of the above GH repos have no videom but very informative text/graphics
+- But consider, many of the above GH repos have no video, but very informative text/graphics
 - So reflect on the value of "fluffy video" that might bother someone,
   - Versus actual succinct semantic comments.
+- So a glossy video might actually be an anti-pattern that drives people away.

 ## Good practices for Effecive Teaming